heyheychen/Taiwan_futures_placing_order_tool_and_retail_analyzer/README.md

 Raw data is one minute a count, the trend is the accumulated data of raw data.
 The trend of retail and institution trader is as followed:
 ![Alt text](https://github.com/heyheychen/Taiwan_futures_placing_order_tool_and_retail_analyzer/blob/master/pic/result.png?raw=true)
-According to the data, we can define strategy to place a order, we don't need to reading the tape in front of a pc or phone.
+According to the data, we can define strategy to place a order, we don't need to reading the tape in front of a pc or cell phone.
 Line bot will also send a reminder if API placing a order:
 ![Alt text](https://github.com/heyheychen/Taiwan_futures_placing_order_tool_and_retail_analyzer/blob/master/pic/line%20message.jpg?raw=true)